Robert T. Bakker: Influence on popular media

 Bakker's earliest known mass media appearance was in the 1976 Nova episode "The Hot-Blooded Dinosaurs" aired on WGBH Boston.

 Bakker actively participated in the 1985 CBS documentary Dinosaur!, appearing several times in the programme.
 He appears in the 1989 BBC series Lost Worlds, Vanished Lives presented by David Attenborough, in the third episode Dinosaur discussing his theory regarding Tyrannosaurus rex and other theropods being warm-blooded animals.
 Bakker later renamed Attenborosaurus, a species of plesiosaur after Sir David.

 Bakker was featured heavily in the documentary The Great Dinosaur Hunt, part of The Infinite Voyage series of documentaries.
 The Great Dinosaur Hunt first aired on January 4, 1989.

 Bakker was an advisor for the 1992 PBS series, The Dinosaurs!.
 He had many appearances in the TLC television series Paleoworld, and was also among the advisors for the film Jurassic Park, with some of the early concept art being informed by Bakker's works.
 Bakker also appeared in the Sega CD version of Jurassic Park.

 Dr. Bakker was a guest in episode 27 ("Surprise") of the Williams Street animated TV series Space Ghost Coast to Coast.

 Bakker appears in the 1992 program Whatever Happened to the Dinosaurs? (released on videocasette) and was profiled on location at his Wyoming dinosaur excavation site in a 1992 episode of the Discover Magazine TV series on The Disney Channel.

 Bakker and his 1986 book are mentioned in the original Jurassic Park.
-The bearded paleontologist Dr. Robert Burke, who is eaten by a Tyrannosaurus rex in Steven Spielberg's film The Lost World: Jurassic Park, is an affectionate caricature of Bakker.
+The bearded paleontologist Dr. Robert Burke, who is eaten by a Tyrannosaurus rex in Steven Spielberg's film The Lost World: Jurassic Park (released in 1997), is an affectionate caricature of Bakker.
 In real life, Bakker has argued for a predatory T. rex, while Bakker's rival paleontologist Jack Horner views it as primarily a scavenger.
 According to Horner, Spielberg wrote the character of Burke and had him killed by the T. rex as a favor for Horner.
 After the film came out, Bakker recognized himself in Burke, loved the caricature, and actually sent Horner a message saying, "See, I told you T. rex was a hunter!".
 In 1993, Bakker starred in a Sega Genesis: Jurassic Park TV commercial.

+Sir Dr. Robert Bakker of rock band the Protomen takes his stage name from the paleontologist.
+The Nashville, Tennessee-based band has stage names inspired by 1980s and 1990s pop culture icons.